simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Mar 26 2025 0809 UTC.
+The largest was at Mar 27 2025 0037 UTC.

-Radio Blackout Forecast for Mar 27-Mar 29 2025
+Radio Blackout Forecast for Mar 28-Mar 30 2025

-              Mar 27        Mar 28        Mar 29
+              Mar 28        Mar 29        Mar 30
-R1-R2           30%           25%           25%
+R1-R2           25%           25%           25%
-R3 or greater    5%            1%            1%
+R3 or greater    1%            1%            1%

-Rationale: There is a chance for isolated R1-R2 (Minor-Moderate) radio blackout activity through 27 Mar, with chances decreasing as Region 4036 continues to move beyond the western limb.
-Chances for R3 (Strong) events remain very low through 29 Mar.
+Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 28-30 Mar.

 ```